 Entries are invited from students at British universities, and should be submitted through and with the support of the relevant university department.
 Only one entry per department can be considered.
 The award will be judged by the Society’s Archaeology Committee.

-The prize will be awarded at the Roman Archaeology Conference in Split in April 2022.
-Applicants should ensure a hard copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November 2021.
-Dissertations submitted for degrees awarded in academic years 2019-20 and 2020-21 may be submitted.
+The prize will be awarded at the Roman Archaeology Conference in London in April 2024.
+Applicants should ensure a hard copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November 2023.
+Digital copies by email are alos accepted.
+Dissertations submitted for degrees awarded in academic years 2021-22 and 2022-23 may be submitted.
 The dissertation will be returned after judging.
-The successful applicant will be notified in January 2022.
+The successful applicant will be notified in January 2024.

 Dissertations should be sent to: